wolfmanjm/kivy-smoothie-host/README.md

 (See sample-macros.ini for examples).
 Simple macro buttons can be created by clicking the green `New Macro` button.
 If a simple macro starts with ```@``` then the following characters are a file name and that file is opened and sent to smoothie.
 Note that ok is not checked, so it must be a fairly small file of gcodes.
+If in CNC mode it will first check for 'macros-cnc.ini' and load that if found, otherwise it will load 'macros.ini'.

 ### CNC Support (PCB milling etc)
 There are features specifically implemented to make CNC use easier.